 This will define a participant called one, a default participant and it defines that the party alice is on participant one.
-Whenever you submit something as party, we will use the participant for that party or if none is specified default_participant.
-If default_participant is not specified, using a party with an unspecified participant is an error.
+Whenever you submit something as party, we will use the participant for that party or if none is specified default participant.
+If default participant is not specified, allocateParty will also use the default_participant.
+If you want to allocate a party on a specific participant, you can use allocatePartyOn which accepts the participant name as an extra argument.